New application deadlineApplications are now closing on July the 10th!

-WebValley is the FBK summer school for dissemination of interdisciplinary research: almost 250 students (17-18y old) have attended the WebValley camps since its first edition in 2001.
+WebValley is the FBK summer school for dissemination of interdisciplinary research: almost 300 students (17-18y old) have attended the WebValley camps since its first edition in 2001.
 WebValley started as a regional initiative for high school students from Trentino Alto-Adige SüdTirol, and it is now an opportunity for national and international students to experiment scientific research.

 The WebValley formula: Create a team of enthusiast and motivated high school students (18 y) tutored by researchers.

-- Students are introduced to Open Source software solutions (scientific programming, web interfaces, database, GIS and data analysis); they discuss, design and develop the new system interacting with scientists.
+Students are introduced to Open Source software solutions (scientific programming, web interfaces, database, GIS and data analysis); they discuss, design and develop the new system interacting with scientists.
 They learn to select tools, organize their own workplan, and respond with a new solution to a problem of ethical interest.
-A working prototype web solution and technical results are presented at the end of the three week period.
+A working prototype web solution and technical results are presented at the end of the two week period.

-- The project activities are developed mostly in teamwork as in a true research environment, that is informal and of high quality in resources, competence and organization.
+The project activities are developed mostly in teamwork as in a true research environment, that is informal and of high quality in resources, competence and organization.
 Each student can differently contribute to project with ideas, software code or data preparation, design of new web interfaces, project presentation.